Where to Stay in Madrid: Complete Guide for First Timers

 The apartments are stylish and functional, and would make a fantastic home base for exploring Madrid in one of the city’s best neighborhoods.

-Bastardo Hostel: An Upscale Hotel / Hostel Hybrid
+Bastardo Hostel: An Upscale Boutique Hostel

 When we’ve traveled over the past few years, we’ve fallen in love with the idea of a “boutique hostel.”
 The reason?
 We feel like they give you all the benefits of a boutique hotel plus the social aspects that draw people to hostels.